23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 River Street

 Want to experience the city’s riverside charms?
 Take a stroll along River Street.
-The waterfront avenue stretches two miles along the southern bank of the Savannah River and is one of the coolest places to see in Savannah for travelers.
+The waterfront avenue stretches two miles along the southern bank of the Savannah River and, in our opinion, is one of the coolest places to see in Savannah for travelers.

 River Street flourished during the southern city’s cotton industry heyday.
 After decades of decline, its old cotton warehouses found new life.
-Slowly, they’ve been converted into antique shops, restaurants, and bars.
+Slowly, they’ve been converted into antique shops, restaurants, and bars, a few of which quickly became some of our favorite spots to chill in the city.

 River Street

-Stop in at a riverside eatery to enjoy Southern hospitality with spectacular Savannah River views.
-For Southern food and drinks in a historic setting, check out The Cotton Exchange.
-To enjoy laid-back evening cocktails, pop into Rocks on the Roof.
-Located in the Bohemian Hotel, the rooftop bar is one of the chicest places to grab food & drinks in the historic center.
+To enjoy laid-back evening cocktails, pop into Rocks on the Roof (102 W Bay St).
+Located in the Bohemian Hotel, the rooftop bar is one of the chicest places we found to grab food & drinks in the historic center.
+Sip Southern-inspired signature cocktails like the Savannah Sunset and Port City Smash with a side of inspired international bar bites like Korean chicken.

 Craving a succulent dessert?
-Don’t leave without slipping into River Street Sweets.
-Their famous pralines are among the city’s most indulgent treats for sweet tooths.
+Don’t leave without slipping into River Street Sweets (13 E River St).
+Months later, we were still raving about their famous pralines, which are among the city’s most indulgent treats for sweet tooths.

 After you’re done exploring the waterfront, unwind in nearby Emmet Park.
 Wedged between the old warehouses and East Bay Street, Emmet Park pays tribute to Savannah’s Irish dockworkers.
-In the shaded canopy, you’ll find several monuments.
-Keep your eyes peeled for Emmet Park’s centerpiece Celtic Cross Monument.
+In the shaded canopy, we found several monuments including Emmet Park’s centerpiece Celtic Cross Monument.

 Owens-Thomas House & Slave Quarters

 While exploring the historic city center, don’t miss out on a visit to the Owens-Thomas House & Slave Quarters.
-Located next to beautiful Oglethorpe Square, Owens-Thomas House is one of the top points of interest in Savannah.
-If you have a passing interest in US history, it’s worth a look.
+Located next to beautiful Oglethorpe Square, Owens-Thomas House is one of the top points of interest in Savannah and one of the most interesting historic homes we visited on our trip to the city.
+If you have a passing interest in US history, we’d say it’s well worth a look!

 Owen-Thomas House was built in 1819 in English Regency style.
-Even with two centuries under its belt, it remains one of the finest examples of the architectural style in the United States.
+Even with two centuries under its belt, many claim it’s one of the finest examples of the architectural style in the United States.

 Owens-Thomas House

-Aside from the main home, you’ll also explore the beautiful parterre-style garden and carriage houses.
-End your tour with a visit to the home’s Slave Quarters.
-Its austere accommodations give insight into the home’s sometimes dark history.
+Aside from the main home, explore the beautiful parterre-style garden and carriage houses.
+End a tour with a visit to the home’s Slave Quarters.
+Its austere accommodations give insight into the home’s sometimes dark history, and we think it’s an important counterbalance to the tour.

 The Owen-Thomas House is maintained by Telfair Museums.
 The organization also funds the Jepson Center for the Arts and the Telfair Academy of Arts and Sciences.
-Also known as the Telfair Museum of Art, it’s the oldest art museum in the Southern USA and one of Savannah’s must-see museums.
+Also known as the Telfair Museum of Art, it’s the oldest art museum in the Southern United States and one of Savannah’s must-see museums.

-Between the two art museums and historic home lies a collection of over 4,500 American and European paintings & sculptures.
+Between the two art museums and historic home lies a collection of over 4,500 American and European paintings and sculptures.
 Art lovers will want to carve out time to visit all three.

 Leopold’s Ice Cream